segin/ui-test/README.md

 * Players can take any number of turns.
 The results of multiple turns are added to the players' score.

 ### Example
-The following game should produce the specified output.
+The following game will produce the specified output.

 #### Game:
 ```